achernya/iap-6.828-website/lab/drafts/lab2.md

 Think about the issues that might arise in such a system.

-**This completes the lab.** Make sure you pass all of the make grade tests and don't forget to write up your answers to the questions and a description of your challenge exercise solution in `answers-lab2.txt`.
-Commit your changes (including adding `answers-lab2.txt`) and type make handin in the `lab` directory to hand in your lab.
+**This completes the lab.** Make sure you pass all of the make grade tests and don't forget to write up your answers to the questions in `answers-lab2.txt`.
+Commit your changes (including adding `answers-lab2.txt`) and type `make handin` in the `lab` directory to hand in your lab.